HydrologyFrankfurt/ReWaterGAP/docs/getting_started/index.rst

 	$ cd user/…/ReWaterGAP

 5: **Create an environment to run ReWaterGAP in**
-	create an environment and install the required packages from requirements.txt file
+	Create an environment (e.g. with the name "watergap") and install the required packages from the requirements.txt file.

 .. code-block:: bash

+	example
 	$ mamba create --name watergap --file requirements.txt

+6: Activate the WaterGAP environment

+	example
+	$ mamba activate watergap

-6. **Import Data**
+7. **Import Data**

-7: **Run WaterGAP using the configuration file „Config_ReWaterGAP.json“ - Naturalized run**
+8: **Run WaterGAP using the configuration file „Config_ReWaterGAP.json“ - Naturalized run**

 .. code-block:: bash